 Internships and cooperative education (co-op) experiences are some of the most meaningful college experiences.
 An internship or co-op offers a great opportunity for students to connect classroom learning to “real-world” settings, and to earn college credit and wages to help pay expenses.
 For employers, it is a way to augment staff and to build a pipeline of talented entry-level employees.
-The College of Business Administration (CBA) offers undergraduate internship and co-ops, as well as graduate-level opportunities in an Industrial Graduate Assistantship program.
+The College of Business Administration (CBA) offers undergraduate internship and co-ops.
 A full-time Coordinator of Internships Katherine Creamer assists undergraduates, graduates and employers alike through the internship/co-op experience.

 Earning College Credit with Internships and Co-Ops